USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 Instructions will be provided for both intel and GNU compilers.

-There are three different install scripts to build CMAQ and the underlying libraries:
+### Three install scripts are used to build CMAQ and the underlying libraries:

 1. netCDF-C and netCDF-Fortran install script
 2. I/O API install script
 3. CMAQ install script for cb6r5 mechanism and m3dry dry deposition scheme

-After successfull completion of this tutorial, the user is now ready to proceed to the CMAQ Installation & Benchmarking Tutorial

 Instructions for running these install scripts are available in the following tutorials

 - **Directions on how to prepare your Linux system for installing CMAQ** (These instructions use a subset of the install scripts available below)